NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

        \minimum 0.0
        \maximum 1.0
        \autosizable
-       \note To calculate the minimum primary air flow fraction based on the ASHRAE 62.1 Simplified Procedure,
-       \note set this field to autosize and this object's air loop's Sizing:System's System Outdoor Air Method
+       \note When set to autosize, the calculated air flow is determined based on the System Outdoor Air Method used in the air loop's Sizing:System object.
-       \note field to SimplifiedProcedure.
 ```

 ## Outputs Description
-The existing output summary report will be used.
-The proposal does not include any new outputs.
+The existing Standard 62.1 Summary report will be used.
+Several modification will be made:
+- A column under the _System Ventilation Requirements_ tables will be added to specify the origin of the Occupant Diversity for each air loop.
+Is it user-specified or calculated from schedules?
+- A column under the _System Ventilation Requirements_ tables will be added to specify the method of calculation of the System Ventilation Efficiency.
+Reported values would be nothing if ZoneSum is used, "Standard 62.1 Ventilation Rate Procedure", or "Standard 62.1 Simplified Procedure".
+- A column under the _Zone Ventilation Calculations_ tables will be added to specify if Vpz_min was calculated following the Standard 62.1 Simplified Procedure.
+The title of the column would be "Is Vpz-min calculated using the Standard 62.1 Simplified Procedure?" and reported values would either nothing or Yes.

 ## Engineering Reference
 ### Simplified Procedure